The Jamaican Parliament

 Of these thirteen are appointed on the advice of the Prime Minister, and eight on the advice of the Leader of the Opposition.

-You can find out more about Jamaica's Government structure on the Jamaica Information Service website - About Government
+You can find out more about the Jamaican Government on the Jamaica Information Service website.

 Click here to post comments